gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 # IANA Considerations {#IANA-Consideration}

-This document defines two new registries in the Stream Control Transmission Protocol (SCTP) Parameters group that IANA maintains.
-Theses registries are for the extra cause codes for protection related errors.
+This document adds registry entries or registries in the Stream Control Transmission Protocol (SCTP) Parameters group handled by IANA:

-It also adds registry entries into several other registries in the Stream Control Transmission Protocol (SCTP) Parameters group:
+* One new registry for the Key Management IDs

-*  One new SCTP Chunk Types
+* One new SCTP Chunk Types and its corresponding Chunk Type Flags registry

 * One new SCTP Chunk Parameter Type

-*  Three new SCTP Error Cause Code
+* Two new SCTP Error Cause Code

-And finally the update of one registered SCTP Payload Protocol Identifier.
+* A new Payload Protocol Identifier

 ## DTLS Key Management Method Identifiers {#IANA-Protection-Solution-ID}